Kingxukai/linux/Documentation/scsi/aic79xx.rst

         - only Intel and AMD x86 supported at this time
         - >4GB memory configurations supported.

-     Refer to the User's Guide for more details on this.
+     Refer to the woke User's Guide for more details on this.

 3. Command Line Options
 =======================